-Our evaluation will help understand the effectiveness of approaches to strengthen sub-national health systems through supporting district health planning and management.
+Our evaluation helped to understand the effectiveness of approaches to strengthen sub-national health systems through supporting district health planning and management

-The District Health System Strengthening Initiative (DHSSi), which is funded under a grant agreement between UNICEF’s Eastern and Southern Africa Regional Office (ESARO) and the Bill and Melinda Gates Foundation, supports sub-national health systems strengthening across 24 pilot districts in Kenya, Malawi, Tanzania, and Uganda through strengthening district planning and management.
-We are conducting an evaluation of this initiative for UNICEF ESARO.
-The purpose of the evaluation is to identify lessons that can inform ongoing DHSSi implementation and refine future programming.
-Being a multi-year programme, the evaluation is also designed to assess long-term sustainability and identify opportunities and challenges for scaling up the approaches more widely.
+The District Health System Strengthening Initiative (DHSSi), was funded under a grant agreement between UNICEF’s Eastern and Southern Africa Regional Office (ESARO) and the Bill & Melinda Gates Foundation.
+It supported sub-national health systems strengthening across 24 pilot districts in Kenya, Malawi, Tanzania, and Uganda through strengthening district planning and management.
+OPM conducted an evaluation of this initiative for UNICEF ESARO.
+The purpose of the evaluation was to identify lessons that could inform ongoing DHSSi implementation, refine future programming and determine opportunities and challenges for sustainability and scale up.

 Efforts to scale up delivery of interventions to tackle high levels of child and maternal mortality in Eastern and Southern Africa have been hindered by weak health systems.
 One area of weakness relates to health management and governance, particularly at sub-national level.
 Challenges include dearth of personnel with management experience within sub-national health management teams; gaps in management practice when skills and experience exist; insufficient use of evidence-based planning and inhibiting environments for good management practice.

-The overall aim of DHSSi is to improve management practices at the sub-national level, and to promote scale-up of effective approaches in each country.
-These changes are in turn expected to contribute towards a reduction in health system bottlenecks, and ultimately an improvement in the coverage of high-impact health interventions.
+The overall aim of DHSSi was to improve management practices at the sub-national level, and to promote scale-up of effective approaches in each country.
+These changes were in turn expected to contribute towards a reduction in health system bottlenecks, and ultimately an improvement in the coverage of high-impact health interventions.

-Our evaluation covers Phase I of DHSSi implementation and takes place in three annual rounds.
-It uses a theory-based approach and draws on aspects of contribution analysis and realist evaluation to answer a set of questions based on the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) criteria.
+Our evaluation covered DHSSi implementation over 2019-2022, through three annual evaluation rounds.
+It used a theory-based approach, and drew on aspects of contribution analysis and realist evaluation to answer a set of questions based on the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) criteria.

-- Review of district, national and programme documents;
+- Review of district, national and programme documents, including assessment of district health plans;

-- Interviews at district, national and cross-country levels, and group discussions with district teams;
+- Interviews with key stakeholders at district, national and cross-country levels, and group discussions with district health teams;

-- Using a Planning and Management Assessment Tool (PAMAT) designed by the evaluation team to score district planning and management practice across seven domains; and
+- Using a Planning and Management Assessment Tool (PAMAT) designed by the evaluation team to assess district planning and management practice; and

 - Analysis of secondary quantitative data sources, including Health Management Information System (HMIS) data on population-level coverage of key maternal and child health interventions, and programme monitoring information on reduction of priority health system bottlenecks selected by districts through their planning processes.